Bachelor of Science with a Major in Mass Communications, Journalism

 Practical experience with the campus television station, WUTV, that primarily includes anchoring, directing, editing, field and studio camera operation, news gathering, producing, reporting, scripting, studio and field production, and switching across traditional and emerging digital media platforms.

-Coaching and practice in gathering, writing, and reporting television and radio news under deadline.
-Particular attention given to news style and judgment as well as aesthetic, ethical, and legal issues.
+Practice in writing for electronic media and digital platforms according to the styles, techniques, and formats that integrate audio video, photo and text.
+Particular attention is given to news judgement as well as aesthetic, ethical and legal issues.
 Ability to shoot and edit field video is required.

 Examination of the legal context regulating print, telecommunication and electronic media as well as advertising and public relations industries.
 Emphasis on libel, slander, privacy, copyright, free press/fair trial and obscenity law.
 This course is restricted to Seniors.